Data objects in the Databricks Lakehouse

 The metastore contains all of the metadata that defines data objects in the lakehouse.
 Azure Databricks provides the following metastore options:

-- Hive metastore: Azure Databricks stores all the metadata for the built-in Hive metastore as a managed service.
+Built-in Hive metastore (legacy): Each Azure Databricks workspace includes a built-in Hive metastore as a managed service.
 An instance of the metastore deploys to each cluster and securely accesses metadata from a central repository for each customer workspace.

-Regardless of the metastore used, Azure Databricks stores all data associated with tables in object storage configured by the customer in their cloud account.
+Regardless of the metastore that you use, Azure Databricks stores all table data in object storage in your cloud account.

 A catalog is the highest abstraction (or coarsest grain) in the Databricks Lakehouse relational model.
 Every database will be associated with a catalog.
 Catalogs exist as objects within a metastore.